ghss-vazhakkad/Library-Management-System/README.md

 * Added reserve option
 * Added book and member search bars
 * Disabled unused menu items
+* It checks whether book is issued or not
 ## 2 July 2023
 * Added window to add members.
 * The add member window writes information to excel file.